-If you find it difficult to get conflict-free jewelry, go for lab-grown ones.
+If it becomes difficult to get jewelry that is conflict-free you can opt for lab-grown ones.
 These synthetic jewelry are conflict-free as they are purely made in the lab.
-However, not all jewelry have their alternative lab grown options.
-Therefore, your choices will be limited.
+Not all jewelry have their alternative lab grown so your choice will be limited.

-Below are a few brands that are popular for their ethical sourcing.
-You should only use this guide as a pointer since their certification is not 100% assured.
-Still, you are not likely to go wrong with the following options:
+Here are few brands that are popular for their ethical sourcing.
+Only use this lead as a pointer since their certification is not at 100%.
+There are reasons why these brands should be your top picks indicted.

 Fair Trade Jewelry Co.

 Topping the list is Fair Trade.
-This company based in Canada has several quality assessment processes.
-The processes are similar to those followed by Fair Trade Coffee.
-Moreover, it was the first jewelry company in North America that initiated these processes.
+This company is based in Canada and has several quality assessment processes.
+They are similar to the processes followed by Fair Trade Coffee.
+Additionally, it was the first jewelry company in North America that initiated these processes.

 James Allen is well known for its high-quality jewelry.
-The company has taken steps further than the Kimberly Process to make sure that not even a single piece of their diamond comes from conflict zones.
+Here the company has taken steps further than the Kimberly process to make sure that not even a single piece of their diamond comes from conflicted zones.

-James Allen is the first online retailer to have the famous Canadamark Diamonds.
-These diamonds are of the highest diamond quality and come from Canada mines.
+This retailer is the first online retailer of the famous CananadMark Diamonds.
+This diamond is one of the highest diamond quality from Canada concerning conflict-free zones.

-If you are looking for a company that has specialized in growing lab diamonds, check out Clean Origin.
-This means that if you are looking to get 100% ethically sourced diamonds, Clean Origin is the place to shop.
+If there is a company that has specialized in growing lab diamonds is Clean Origin.
+So if you are looking to get 100% ethically sourced diamonds Clean Origin is the place to shop.

-At the online jewelry store, you can get better prices by making a bulk purchase of diamonds.
-This is one of advantages that Clean Origin has over other online jewelry retailers.
+Here you can get better prices by making a bulk purchase of diamonds.
+This makes Clean origin better than other retailers.

-Unlike ordinary jewelers, Etsy works in a different way.
-First, the company incorporates several private dealers.
-These sellers make a variety of jewelry from anything available to them, including platinum, wood, diamonds, and even gold
+Unlike ordinary jewelers, Etsy has various unique features.
+First, this company incorporates several private dealers.
+These sellers make a variety of jewelry from anything available to them.
+They make them from platinum, wood, diamonds, and even gold

-The jewelry from these stores is ethically sourced since they make them themselves.
-The online store offers competitive prices as well.
+The jewelry from these stores is ethically found since they make them themselves.
+The online store offers better and competitive prices as well.